oracle/weblogic-kubernetes-operator/site/config-overrides.md

     * Module overrides are copied to the `optconfig/jdbc`, `optconfig/jms`, or `optconfig/wldf` directory.
   * Deletes any situational configuration files in the `optconfig` directory that do not have corresponding template files in the configuration map.
 * WebLogic Servers read their overrides from their domain home's `optconfig` directory.

----
-# Advanced situational configuration

-The WebLogic situational configuration feature provides advanced options and capabilities that are supported, but aren't covered in this document.
-For example, you can use a wildcard character in place of an MBean name.
-See [References](#references).

----
-# References

-See the "Managing Configuration Changes" chapter in _Oracle Fusion Middleware Understanding Domain Configuration for Oracle WebLogic Server_ version 19.1.0.0.0.